 Claudio Rozzoni obtained his PhD in aesthetics and theory of art from the University of Palermo.
-He is currently a researcher in aesthetics at the Institute of Philosophy of the New University of Lisbon (IFILNOVA).
+He is currently a Senior Assistant Professor of Aesthetics at the University of Milan.
 He was a visiting scholar at the Husserl Archive at the Universität zu Köln and at UCLA (Department of Film, Television and Digital Media).
-In addition to articles and book chapters, his most recent works include the first Italian edition of the Husserlian manuscripts on Image and Phantasy (2017) and Nell’immagine.
+In addition to articles and book chapters, his most recent works include the first Italian edition of Husserl’s manuscripts on “image and phantasy” (2017) and Nell’immagine.
 Realtà, fantasia, esperienza estetica (2017).

 Nélio Conceição is a research fellow at the Institute of Philosophy of the New University of Lisbon (IFILNOVA).
 He obtained his PhD in philosophy (aesthetics) from the New University of Lisbon in 2013, with a thesis on the relation between philosophy and photography.
 He was a visiting scholar at PUCSão Paulo (2015) and ZfL-Berlin (2016).
 His research focuses on aesthetics, and he has been working on the philosophical and artistic ramifi cations of Walter Benjamin’s work, on urban aesthetics and the concept of play, topics that are at the core of his latest publications.